 I understood the power of the written word at an early age.
 I have letters and cards with words of love and affirmation.
-My father used to write me letters from the hotel he was staying at when he was presenting at conferences and on vacations.
+My father used to write me letters from the hotel he was staying at when he was presenting at Neurosurgery conferences.
 I would formulate future travel plans based on the postcards I liked best.
 I have letters dripping with anger and mean-spirited intent – the dark underbelly of the acrimonious divorce of my parents.

 An opportunity to teach practising Chinese teachers at The Fuyang Bureau of Education came up right after my Mom died.
-I did my family and went off to China to document life.
+I gave my family a gift and went off to China to document life.
 I had no interest in exploring my very raw emotion.
 I started my first travel blog.
 I got two pieces of feedback immediately.
-One came from my step-mother noting how embarrassed I must be having spelt the word “massage” wrong – an “e” rather “a”.
+One came from my step-mother noting how embarrassed I must be having spelt the word “massage” wrong – an “e” rather “a” and I learned about the downside of autocorrect.
 The other feedback came from my good friend, Jan Wells.
 She commented that she loved reading about my adventures in China, and she loved my style and skill at writing.
 In fact, she kept it on her desk top and read it with the newspaper every morning.

 Writing a professional blog may have similarities with Book Club, but there are no like-minded friends to finish the sentence for you.
 You have to write down your ideas with enough context for the reader to understand your thought processes.
 It requires a grasp of your topic and that you’ve had enough reflection time to fully formulate your ideas.
 You need to develop the skills to consider who your audience is, and strategies of how to engage them.
 Blogging also forces you to rely less on spell-check and to develop your editorial skills.
 Or just come to terms with being less than perfect!

-I have had many of my colleagues tell me they don’t have time to blog.
+Many of my colleagues tell me they don’t have time to blog.
+To quote Adrienne Maree Brown: “There’s always time for the right work.”
 Certainly not all people are writers or readers or talkers.
-I am all three so it works for me.
-For me, blogging allows me to reflect of what I reading, what I am living, and the discussions I’m having.
+I am all three so for me it is the right work.
+Blogging allows me to reflect of what I reading, living, thinking and talking about.
 It pushes the card on considering things from a different angle.
 Best case scenario, someone responds with a comment, a question, or a conversation.
 We all do what works for us!
 Blogging makes me better.

 Educational change is an exciting topic with he promise of many pro-active, positive changes in educational systems around the world.
 I am working with secondary teachers at Royal Bridge Education Group in Coquitlam today.
 We will be engaging in learning about educational change and responding to the ideas using strategies and tools to engage learners in other contexts.
 I will be encouraging participants to set up a Twitter Account and respond to the ideas and the strategies and tools on a Twitterchat @CarrieFroese #edchat #edchange #bcedchat with a corresponding A(nswer)1 if a Q(uestion)1 is asked.
 It would be great if interested blog readers also participated.